Despite Lagarde's initial reluctance, IMF on the hook for Greece

 Later, the Fund admitted that its projections for the Greek economy had been overly optimistic.
 Instead of growing after a year of austerity, Greece’s economy plunged into one of the worst recessions to ever hit a country in peacetime, with output falling 22 percent from 2008 to 2012.

-“The IMF’s reputation, too, has been shaken from widespread criticism of the Greek program, including its own admission of its failures,” said Lombard Street Research economist Konstantinos Venetis.
+“The IMF’s reputation, too, has been shaken from widespread criticism of the Greek programme, including its own admission of its failures,” said Lombard Street Research economist Konstantinos Venetis.

-If Greece does default on all $24 billion it owes to the Fund, that will dwarf previous delinquencies from countries like Sudan, Zimbabwe and Somalia.
+If Greece does default on all $24 billion it owes to the Fund, that will dwarf previous delinquincies from countries like Sudan, Zimbabwe and Somalia.

 While the IMF was worried about contagion when it made the loans, it also had institutional incentives for wanting to bail out troubled countries, said Andrea Montanino, a former IMF board member who left the Fund in 2014 after participating in reviews of Greece’s second bailout in 2012.